 Header Ads Widget

-Best Exercises for People Over 40: Stay Strong, Healthy, and Energized
+Best Exercises After 40 to Stay Strong, Fit, and Energized

-• Slower metabolism: Burning fewer calories complicates weight management.
+• Slower metabolism: Burning fewer calories makes weight management harder.

-• Bone density decline: Increasing the risk of fractures and osteoporosis.
+• Bone density decline: This raises the risk of fractures and osteoporosis.

-• Hormonal changes: Especially for women during perimenopause and menopause.
+• Hormonal changes: Especially during perimenopause or menopause for women.

 1. Walking and Low-Impact Cardio